currents-dev/playwright-aws-codebuild-example/README.md

 - Save **Record Key** as `CURRENTS_RECORD_KEY`[Environment variable](https://docs.aws.amazon.com/codebuild/latest/userguide/change-project-console.html#change-project-console-environment).
 Treat this variable as a secret - i.e. store it in a secure storage.
 - Update the command in `buildspec.yml` with the **Project Id**

+### AWS CodeBuild Configruation Note

-- Note: The example uses [CODEBUILD_INITIATOR](https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-env-vars.html) as a [CI Build ID](https://currents.dev/readme/guides/cypress-ci-build-id).
+- The example uses [CODEBUILD_INITIATOR](https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-env-vars.html) as a [CI Build ID](https://currents.dev/readme/guides/cypress-ci-build-id).
 When testing interactively, the CODEBUILD_INITIATOR will be set to the username of the build initiator.
 When running a batched build, the variable will have the batch build ID.